wlsdzyzl/topohpm/README.md

-## TopoHPM: Topology-Preserving Hard Pixel Mining for Tubular Structure Segmentation
+## Topology-Preserving Hard Pixel Mining for Tubular Structure Segmentation
 This is the official pytorch implementation of Paper "Topology-Preserving Hard Pixel Mining for Tubular Structure Segmentation", BMVC 2023.

 ![](./images/comp.png)